 - meat processing

-- thoroughbred racing
+- thoroughbred racing.

 VET courses outside the Flexible Industry Pathway will be available to school students, known as Stackable VET.
 These aim to provide pre-vocational skills, work preparedness and the opportunity to try out different areas before committing to a qualification.

-An online community will also be available for students studying VET to share their experiences, build a sense of community and support each other in the achievement of their career goals.
+In the coming months, an online community will also be available for students studying VET to share their experiences, build a sense of community and support each other in the achievement of their career goals.

 To ensure quality VET delivery for school students, we are establishing a list of Registered Training Organisations (RTOs) approved to deliver VET courses within a FIP, Stackable VET or contract of training for school students.